 Portmeirion is also full of little tricks.
 When I stayed over, I went to visit someone who was staying in the Unicorn cottage.
 It looks very grand from the outside, but inside, it’s a tiny bungalow.
 The Amis Reunis boat moored outside the Hotel won’t be going anywhere anytime soon – it’s made of concrete.

-The Piazza is a great place to relax and unwind for a while.
+The Piazza is one of the prettiest squares in Europe, and a great place to relax and unwind for a while.
 It’s the central square of the village, and there are plenty of benches to sit on and rest, perhaps enjoying a takeaway coffee or a picnic.
 There’s also a small pool which is great for kids.
 They can have a paddle and splash, or cool off if the weather’s hot.

 One option is to walk along the Portmeirion coast, around the corner of the peninsula to reveal the view of Porthmadog town and Moel Y Gest mountain behind.
 Some also walk out towards the island across the estuary, Ynys Gifftan.
 I’ve never done this myself, and it’s one area you have to be very careful with the tides.